ankitpro/DevOps-Interview-Preparation/CONTRIBUTING.md

 [Answer]
 \</b></details>

-* If you added several questions and you would like to know how many questions are there you can use the script "count_questions.sh" in scripts directory.
+* If you added several questions and you would like to know how many questions are there you can use the script [count_questions.sh](/scripts/count_questions.sh) in scripts directory.

 ## What to avoid